 Investigation and potential treatment of these lesions, that will most likely regress, may lead to unnecessary harms (psychosocial, obstetric and financial).
-It is considered that the harms outweigh the benefits for young women.
+It is considered that the harms outweigh the benefits for young women

 Health system implications of these recommendations

 A single cervical screening test may be performed before 25 years of age in women for whom there is concern about early sexual activity or sexual abuse prior to age 14 years.
 These are considered to be special circumstances and are not applicable to the general population of women under 25 years of age.
 A significant proportion of women experience their first sexual intercourse at age 14–16 years.
-It is far less common for women to have first intercourse at age 13 years and below, and this may be more often related to sexual abuse.
-This data supports confining our recommendations to women who have experienced early sexual activity or been victims of sexual abuse prior to the age of 14 years.
+It is far less common for women to have first intercourse at age 13 years and below, and this may be more often related to child sexual abuse.
+These data support confining recommendations to women who have experienced early sexual activity or been victims of child sexual abuse prior to the age of 14 years.
 Recommendations regarding symptomatic women are consistent with current clinical practice.

-This recommendation is considered unlikely to require significant resources provided that cervical screening test providers restrict the screening of women under 25 years of age to those in whom the sexual history confirms either early sexual activity or sexual abuse (prior to 14 years of age) and on a case-by-case basis.
+This recommendation is considered unlikely to require significant resources provided that cervical screening test providers restrict the screening of women under 25 years of age to those in whom the sexual history confirms either early sexual activity or child sexual abuse (prior to 14 years of age) and on a case-by-case basis.

 Barriers to implementation

-Young women may choose not to disclose their age of first sexual activity or that they have a history of sexual abuse.
+Young women may choose not to disclose their age of first sexual activity or that they have a history of sexual abuse during childhood.
 However, as there is a lack of evidence that women with early sexual activity will benefit from commencing cervical screening earlier than 25 years of age, this is unlikely to affect safety in regard to the development of cervical cancer in these young women.